 Students will be screened for drug usage utilizing diocesan approved drug testing services employing radioimmunoassay technology in the analysis of hair (RIAH) and post-positive GC/MS, LC/MS or MS/MS confirmation testing.
 Specifically, samples will be submitted to a diocesan approved drug testing company for RIAH detection of the presence of Cocaine, Opiates, Phencyclidine (PCP), Marijuana, and Methamphetamine.
 Post-positive testing includes GC/MS, LC/MS or MS/MS confirmation for Benzoylecgonine (Cocaine Metabolite), Opiates (Heroin/Morphine/Codeine), PCP, Carboxy-THC (Marijuana Metabolite), Methamphetamine, and Ecstasy.
-The use of such drugs or any controlled substance analog by students without legitimate medical authorization is prohibited.
-The Catholic Diocese of Peoria reserves the right to test for additional drug substances as such screening becomes available."Controlled substance analog" or "analog" means a substance...that has a chemical structure similar to that of a controlled substance...(720 ILCS 570/402).
+The use of such drugs or any controlled substance analog\ by students without legitimate medical authorization is prohibited.
+The Catholic Diocese of Peoria reserves the right to test for additional drug substances as such screening becomes available.\"Controlled substance analog" or

+"analog" means a substance...that has a chemical structure similar to that of a controlled substance...or that was specifically designed to produce an effect substantially similar to that of a controlled substance...

+720 ILCS 570/402